An American switching layout in TT

 Or you can scratch-build.
 Scratchbuilding is not that much harder than cutting out and assembling a downloaded printable kit.
 Embossed plastic sheet and corrugated paper give a more 3-D look than flat prints, and you also have the advantage that you can make something exactly to suit the space you have and which is based on any prototype you can take or download pictures of.

-The buildings on Naples Street were made from a combination of embossed plastic brick sheet, plastic strip, card and corrugated paper, painted with various brands of acrylic and enamel modelling paints, and weathered with pastels.
-Most of them are loosely based on photos of actual buildings in Illinois.
+Most of the buildings on Naples Street were made from a combination of embossed plastic brick sheet, plastic strip, card and corrugated paper, painted with various brands of acrylic and enamel modelling paints, and weathered with pastels.
+Some of them are loosely based on photos of actual buildings in Illinois.
 Some are detailed with left-over HO windows and doors from Walthers.
 The personnel doors and some of the factory windows were designed using Microsoft Excel.

 The oil tank outside Napoli Distribution is one of two from a Ratio N scale kit.